ariary/TrojanSourceFinder/TrojanSource.md

   **~>** The **Unicode Bidirectional Algorithm** is used to define if we are writing Left-to-Right or Right-to-Left.

   **~>**  For example: The `RLO` character (U+202e in unicode) is designed to support languages that are written right to left, such as Arabic and Hebrew.
-[Copy/paste](https://unicode-explorer.com/c/202E) it in your editor and you will see that you are now writing Right to LEft
+[Copy/paste](https://unicode-explorer.com/c/202E) it in your editor and you will see that you are now writing Right to Left

 * Why it could be harmful?